Andy Brassell

 It’s easier said than done to not change when superstardom hits.
 If anyone was ever going to pull it off with aplomb – both in terms of a rapid rise and not batting an eyelid – it was Michael Olise.
 After his almost one-man demolition of Werder Bremen on Saturday afternoon, which most players would have taken days to shut up about, Bayern Munich’s new favourite took around half an hour to emerge from the dressing room.
 Encouraged by Jamal Musiala to spare a few words for the club’s in-house television channel, Olise was almost frogmarched in front of the camera by his younger teammate, who then did much of the talking for him to describe the recent arrival’s brilliance.

 The early traces of Bundesliga Olise, then, are just like Premier League Olise, on the surface at least.
 The difference is the relentless excellence is now at the heart of an all-star cast, and the first series has begun with a bang.
-We will have to see whether Vincent Kompany is able to steer Bayern to the trophies that alluded them last season, and perhaps Harry Kane’s comment during the week after a big Champions League win that his team will need to defend more thoroughly against better opposition is one to hold on to.
+We will have to see whether Vincent Kompany is able to steer Bayern to the trophies that eluded them last season, and perhaps Harry Kane’s comment during the week after a big Champions League win that his team will need to defend more thoroughly against better opposition is one to hold on to.
 For the moment, that is not something to worry about.
 Right now, Bayern are to be enjoyed.

 After scoring 20 goals in a week (hitting six against Holstein Kiel last weekend, planting nine on Dinamo Zagreb in midweek leading to the sacking of their coach Sergej Jakirovic, and now this 5-0 win) they deserved a drink or two at Sunday’s traditional Oktoberfest visit, to paraphrase Süddeutsche Zeitung.
 Olise arrived looking ice cool, sporting angular mirrored shades above the standard Bavarian Janker jacket.
 The regional newspaper also noted that Kompany had removed any managed limits on beer consumption, trusting his players, though it feels as if his group are a long way from inelegance at the moment – and their new star is leading the way, expertly treading the line between classic and looking forward.